leandroroser/purify_css/README.md

 Remove unused rules of a css file, for a set of css selectors stored in a file or a character vector.

-To obtain the unused rules, A possible approach is:
+To obtain the unused rules, a possible approach is:

 - Go to google Chrome, Open Properties > Tools > Developer Tools